em11nx/A-Star-Pathfinding/README.md

 P - Test new path |
 M - Make a random map |
-The red is the player and the blue is the goal |
+The red ball is the player and the blue ball is the goal | Both balls can be dragged around |
-Both balls can be dragged around to make it different | White cells - walls |
+White cells - walls |
 Black cells - floor